 My New Year’s Resolution was to watch more Ted Talks.
 And I turned to my creative friends for inspiration.
 All 12 of these were curated from art teacher suggestions.
-Of course, if you haven’t watched Sir Ken Robinson’s Ted Talk called, “Do school’s kill creativity?” do watch it first.
+Of course, if you haven’t watched Sir Ken Robinson’s Ted Talk called, “Do schools kill creativity?” do watch it first.
 I enjoyed watching all twelve listed below and I include notes on how you might consider using these in the classroom.
 Or put them on during studio time.
-Or when you are home and needing to winding down.
-However you integrate these Ted Talks, enjoy.
+Or when you are home and need to wind down.
+However you integrate these Ted Talks, enjoy them.

 Can art amend history? | Titus Kaphar

 Artist Titus Kaphar makes paintings and sculptures that wrestle with the struggles of the past while speaking to the diversity and advances of the present.
 In an unforgettable live workshop, Kaphar takes a brush full of white paint to a replica of a 17th-century Frans Hals painting, obscuring parts of the composition and bringing its hidden story into view.
 There’s a narrative coded in art like this, Kaphar says.
 What happens when we shift our focus and confront unspoken truths?